zijianhuang/apptranslation/README.md

 GoogleTranslateStrings.exe /AK=YourGoogleTranslateV2ApiKey /F:myUiMessages.xml /TF:myUiMessages.es.xml /TL=es ---- From the source template file to a new target file in Spanish.
 GoogleTranslateStrings.exe /AV=v3 /CSF=client_secret.json /B  /SL=en /TL=es /F:myUiMessages.es.xml ---- Use Google Cloud Translate V3 and batch mode.
 ```

+## XliffResXConverter.exe

+This program can merge what in ResX to XLIFF, and merge XLIFF back to ResX.
+Together with GoogleTranslateXliff.exe and some PowerShell scripts, you may establish seamless SDLC and Continuous Integration.
+Check [README](XliffResXConverter/README.md) for details.

 ## Build and Deployment